makyo/writing/posts/personal/_posts/2013-09-20-recent-anxiety.markdown

 just as a place for me to dump some of this stuff.

-I've been dealing with generalized anxiety disorder for...well, forever, but it's really come to the forefront in my adult life.
-Since I started college, the anxiety has really come to the forefront, and since I left college, it has all but taken over my life.
+I've been dealing with generalized anxiety disorder for...well, forever, but it's really become obvious in my adult life.
+Since I started college, the anxiety has really come to the forefront, and since I left college, it has all but taken over.
 I am always - *always* - anxious, and it affects every aspect of my day, and in a variety of ways.

 Not all of the ways are bad, of course; I consider myself reasonably happy, hardly living in some sort of stressful hell.
 Anxiety informs a lot of